 Pellicle Cleaning Ratio (PCR) Oral Care Product Stain Removal Testing

-Pellicle cleaning ratio (PCR) testing of oral care product stain removal efficacy to support marketing claims or product development using human or bovine enamel samples can be applied to toothpastes or other dentifrices
+Pellicle cleaning ratio (PCR) testing for oral care product stain removal efficacy can support marketing claims or product development using human or bovine enamel samples can be applied to toothpastes or other dentifrices

-For over 18 years our Clinical Research Services group has been bringing quality and safety to life as a trusted partner for developers and manufacturers of oral care products.
-We provide a one-source solution for in vitro studies providing robust data to support the efficacy and safety of novel treatments.
+For over 20 years our Clinical Research Services group has been bringing quality and safety to life as a trusted partner for developers and manufacturers of oral care products.
+We provide a one-source solution for in vitro studies providing robust data to support the efficacy of novel treatments.